kahlan/docs/test-double.md

 ### <a name="shortcuts"></a>Shortcuts

-Instead of using `allow()` for stubbing each single methods of a `Double` instance, a `Double` can also be "preconfigured" with some stub and/or fake methods like so:
+Instead of using `allow()` for stubbing each single method of a `Double` instance, a `Double` can also be "preconfigured" with some stub and/or fake methods like so:
 ```php
 it("stubs a method by setting a return value", function() {
     $instance = \Kahlan\Plugin\Double::instance([